 AI came up here as a natural solution, so we built a Python data extraction pipeline.
 It utilizes AI algorithms to identify tables in PDFs using a YOLO model, applies NLP to pinpoint and extract relevant data, and then leverages OpenAI (GPT4) model for automated post-processing.
 This pipeline consolidates all extracted data into a unified Excel file much faster than manual processing.

-Our AI-enabled automation of table detection and data cleansing allowed the client to process documents three times faster at one-fifth the original cost.
+Intelligent automation of table detection and data cleansing allowed the client to process documents three times faster at one-fifth the original cost.
 This allowed the company to handle a higher volume of financial reports without additional staffing.
 Moreover, the solution is built to scale from the ground up, seamlessly accommodating a growing number of PDF documents and adapting to evolving client needs.

-Speed as the Superpower That Enhances User Experience
+Speed as the Superpower That Enhances User Experience in the Financial Industry

 In the financial sector, customers have become accustomed to immediate, real-time payment transactions.
 This is why they set their expectations for similarly instantaneous experiences across all financial services interactions.
 Any delays in transaction processing, data retrieval, or compliance verification can quickly result in customer frustration.